 *For a more in-depth read on this topic, check out our guide on Balanced vs. Unbalanced Audio here:

 How to Choose: Balanced Versus Unbalanced Audio

 Balanced Amps and DACs vs. Single Ended Amplifiers or DACs

 A great example of a headphone amp that can be changed from single ended to balanced or in this case Mono is the Questyle CMA800R.

 For a balanced 2 channel stereo setup, you will then need 2 of the CMA800R units.
 It is really the only headphone amp I know of that this can be done with.
 This is true Balanced and Dual mono with their Power supplies separated which is true audio bliss or the perfect balanced mono scenario.

-You can also use input and output Transformers instead of opamps like we use in the Dragon Inspire IHA-1.
+You can also use input and output Transformers instead of op amps like we use in the Dragon Inspire IHA-1.
 This method is very common with Tube headphone amp designs.
-The single ended and balanced outputs then have very similar characteristics as the transformer does not care if the input or output signal are single ended or balanced.
+The single-ended and balanced outputs then have very similar characteristics as the transformer does not care if the input or output signal is single-ended or balanced.
 It converts and provides both options and I greatly prefer this to opamps, especially with the Custom output transformers we use for the Dragon Inspire.

 You can convert a balanced connection back to single ended.
 This is not a problem at all as long as your main headphone cable is balanced, then you can add an adapter cable.
 For example, we make adapters that convert the Astell & Kern balanced 2.5mm plug to a 3.5mm plug for use with your phone or another device that only has a 3.5mm or 1/8" jack.
 All our adapter cables can be found here: